 As executive vice chancellor, Blanchard leads the CSU’s Graduation Initiative 2025, the university’s ambitious effort to increase graduation rates for all CSU students while eliminating equity gaps.
 Through a comprehensive approach that includes reimagining developmental education, hiring additional faculty and improving student advising, the CSU is working to ensure that all students have the opportunity to be successful, producing the graduates needed to power California’s future prosperity.
 Under Blanchard’s leadership, Graduation Initiative 2025 is already showing promising results and completion rates are at all-time highs.

 Prior to joining the CSU, Blanchard served as the provost and senior vice president of Academic Affairs at Xavier University of Louisiana, his alma mater.
 During his tenure at Xavier, the school earned an international reputation for student success.

 Additionally, Blanchard was provost and senior vice president for Academic Affairs and vice president for accreditation, leadership and accountability within the University of Louisiana System.

-He holds a bachelor’s of science degree in speech pathology education with a minor in psychology from Xavier University, a master’s of education in educational administration and supervision from McNeese State University, and a Ph.D. in educational psychology from the University of Georgia.
+Blanchard is widely published and is known for his research and scholarly articles addressing teacher education and educational strategies to support the success of students of color.
+Blanchard holds a bachelor’s of science degree in speech pathology education with a minor in psychology from Xavier University; a master’s of education in educational administration and supervision from McNeese State University; and a Ph.D. in education psychology from the University of Georgia.